Quartet II: Accurate LLM Pre-Training in NVFP4 by Improved Unbiased Gradient Estimation: Backward Pass Quantization

 \paragraph{``Unbiased'' NVFP4 RTN Quantization.} First, notice that, since EDEN guarantees unbiasedness via randomized rotations and re-scaling, we do not need stochastic rounding (SR) of individual values to FP4.
 Second, since we not employ SR, we can allow the $Q_{\text{RTN}}$ operation to possibly clip some values.
 Third, the correction factors might sometimes need to scale $\boldsymbol{x}^{\text{FP8}}$ ``up,'' meaning that we need to raise the range ceiling to accommodate these updates.
 To accomodate these constraints, we define the clipping RTN NVFP4 quantization scheme $Q_{\text{RTN}}(\boldsymbol{x}\in\mathbb{R}^d, s\in\mathbb{R})$ as follows:

-Here, $s$ is the clipping factor.
-Setting $s$ to $6\times\frac{16}{17}$ or lower makes the scheme non-clipping.
+Setting the clipping factor $s$ to $6\times\frac{16}{17}$ or lower makes the scheme non-clipping.
+We numerically find that $s=\frac{1}{0.93}\times6\times\frac{16}{17}$ minimizes the expected MSE over $\mathcal{N}(0,1)$.
+We use this factor for the rest of the paper.
 Additionally, relative to $Q_{\text{SR}}$, FP8 scales are initially capped by $256.0$ instead of $448.0$ for them not to overflow when applying EDEN correction.
-The only place where we require stochastic rounding is for the group scales, in order to address the fact that NVFP4 group scales are maintained in E4M3 FP8, which is too coarse to faithfully represent the EDEN rescaling factors.
+The only place where we require stochastic rounding is for the group scales, in order to address the fact that NVFP4 group scales are maintained in E4M3 FP8, which is too coarse to faithfully represent the EDEN rescaling factors.\looseness=-1

 \paragraph{Guarantees.} Formally, the quantizer $Q$ needs to satisfy a number of properties for EDEN to be unbiased, such as i) sign-symmetry and ii) $Q(\boldsymbol{x})\ne0$.
 These properties hold for non-under-flowing floating point quantization.
 Specifically, NVFP4 was shown to have enough range for the scales not to underflow~\citep{egiazarian2025bridginggappromiseperformance,chen2025intvsfpcomprehensive}.
 Based on Theorem 2.1 of~\citet{vargaftik2022edencommunicationefficientrobustdistributed} and the properties of stochastic rounding, the following hold: